karimrebai/spark-kafka-hbase/README.md

 spark.micro.batch.duration=5
 ```

+The kerberos principal also has to be specified in [spark-submit shell script](spark-submit.sh).

 #### HBase table

 The component will try to put data into a table "employee", created as follows :